abhaynayar/obsidian/notes/pwn.md

 - To only see error logs: `context.log_level = 'error'`
 - Need to use `io.interactive` or `io.wait` (?)
 - Use `recv()` to receive everything up till that point.
-- While writin your exploit script keep `io.interactive()` at the end and keep adding sends and receives before it.
+- While writing your exploit script keep `io.interactive()` at the end and keep adding sends and receives before it.
 - Sometimes remote connection might be close due to an error in your python code (such as bytes != strings).
 - For passing args: `io = process(['./chall','AAAA'])` or `io = gdb.debug(['./chall','AAAA'], 'b main')`
 - Creating a template `pwn template ./<binary> --host 127.0.0.1 --port 1337`